halide/Halide/apps/renderscript/README.md

 Building and running
 ---

-1) ./build.sh script will build and deploy sample Java application to the connected device.
-Results of the run are written to the device log, so scripts ends with 'adb logcat', which will contains those results.
+1) 'build.sh' script will build and deploy sample Java application to the connected device.
+Results of the run are written to the device log, so script ends with 'adb logcat', which will contains those results.

-2) Invoking make will build and run C++ sample app with same tests as above, but this will work only on rooted device where host machine can copy binary files over to the device and run them via 'adb shell'.
+2) Invoking 'make' will build and run C++ sample app with same tests as above, but this will work only on rooted device where host machine can copy binary files over to the device and run them via 'adb shell'.